Effect of chirality imbalance on Hall transport of PrRhC$_2$

+We consider PrRhC$_2$, hosting itinerant electrons, due to its magnetic property for partially occupied Pr-f shell \cite{Steinbeck01,steinbeck2001magnetocrystalline}.
+The SOC tends to align Pr-f shell with the spin quantization axis and the crystal field aligns it according to the crystal lattice.
+This results in magnetic anisotropy and relativistic symmetry reduction; we intend to study their effect on transport within ab-initio treatment.
 For $\bf{q}$-$100$, $\bf{q}$-$011$ and $\bf{q}$-$111$, the following symmetries are respected $\{E,S_x, S_{y,z}{\cal T}\}$, $\{E,S_{x}{ \cal T}\}$, and $\{E\}$, respectively, while $\{S_{y,z},S_{x}{\cal T}\}$, $\{S_{x,y,z},S_{y,z} {\cal T}\}$ and $\{S_{x,y,z},S_{x,y,z}{\cal T}\}$ symmetries are absent (See Table \ref{tab:aniso}).
 These allow the WSM to host $4$-fold degenerate [$2$-fold degenerate] WNs for $\bf{q}$-$100$ [$\bf{q}$-$011$] at ($\pm k_x,k_y,\pm k_z$) [($k_x,k_y,k_z$) and ($k_x,-k_y,-k_z$)] in the BZ.
 While for $\bf{q}$-$111$, all the WNs are non-degenerate.
 Interestingly, the position of WNs in BZ changes along with their energies by changing the orientation of MQA while the total number of WNs in the system remains unaltered \cite{sm_text} (see Figs. \ref{fig:stuc_wp} (b), (c)).
 However, inside a given energy window around the Fermi energy, the number of WNs with positive and negative chiralities do not match due to the lifting of degeneracy.
-As a result, a chirality imbalance is established within a limited energy window while there exist no chirality imbalance in the entire energy landscape due to the presence of equal numbers of WNs with opposite chiralities.
+As a result, a chirality imbalance is established within a limited energy window.
+Note that there exist no chirality imbalance in the entire energy landscape due to the presence of equal numbers of WNs with opposite chiralities.
 We below focus on the effect of the degeneracy lifting on the magneto-transport in PrRhC$_2$ considering the PHE steup.
+In particular, we compute velocity and Berry curvature from tight-binding Wannier Hamiltonian, corresponding to a given MQA, that we further use for the calculation of PH transport \cite{sm_text}.
 We interchangeably use MQA $[100]$, $[011]$ and $[111]$ for $\bf{q}$-$100$, $\bf{q}$-$011$ and $\bf{q}$-$111$, respectively.